 Student loans are, as you’d expect, one source of personal debt that affects millennials above all others.
 When it comes to citizens aged 18 to 24, student loans account for 37% of overall debt.

-American debt statistics show that 2.6 million student loan debtors had put their payments on forbearance in 2018.
-The average balance of these debts was $43,538.
+American debt statistics show that 2.7 million student loan debtors had put their payments on forbearance in Q1 2019.
+The last available data shows that average balance of these debts is $46,679.

 Forbearance means stopping payments on your loan for a period of time with the approval of the debt holder.
 Of course, interest keeps accruing during this time.
 Debt holders usually agree to this arrangement, both because of the extra interest, and the fact that foreclosure usually works out worse for them.